Spinks90/MailChemist/README.md

 MailChemist is a combination of two technologies (MJML, and Fluid&#46;NET) to dynamically generate beautiful responsive emails driven by templates.

 ## Content Providers
 An email content provider is a high-level class that handles preparing the email template content for fluid Generater using e.g. Web API, file and SQL.
-Currently MailChemist supports three content providers:
+Currently MailChemist supports two content providers:
 * MJML API
 * File

-### Custom Content Providers
-MailChemist is flexible by design and allows you to create custom content providers.
-The community built content providers
-* MJML&#46;NET

 ## Getting started